wormhole-foundation/xdapp-book/src/technical/evm/relayer.md

 # Delivery Guarantees & Delivery Failures

-The CoreRelayer protocol is intended to create a service interface whereby mutually distrustful integrators and RelayProviders can work together to provide a seamless Dapp experience.
+The WormholeRelayer protocol is intended to create a service interface whereby mutually distrustful integrators and RelayProviders can work together to provide a seamless Dapp experience.
 You don't trust the relay providers with your data, and the relay providers don't trust your smart contract.
 The primary agreement which is made between integrators and relayers is that:

 **When a delivery is requested, the relay provider will attempt to deliver the VAA within the provider's stated delivery timeframe.**